giellalt/lang-xak/xak.md

-# Maku description
+# Maku language model documentation

-All documents in one file
+All doc-comment documentation in one large file.

+---

+# src-cg3-functions.cg3.md